zora-san/ComputerOrg_AssemblyLang/Honors/ARM.md

 **1. How different is assembly language for ARM processors compared to Intel processors?**

-Assembly language for ARM processors differs significantly from that of Intel processors due to differences in instruction set architecture (ISA), register usage, addressing modes, and syntax.
+The assembly language utilized for ARM processors stands in great contrast to the assembly language of Intel processors.
+We will dive into the variations across instruction set architecture (ISA), register usage, addressing modes, and syntax.

-1. **Instruction Set Architecture (ISA)**:
-   - ARM processors use a RISC (Reduced Instruction Set Computing) architecture, while Intel processors use a CISC (Complex Instruction Set Computing) architecture.
-   - RISC architectures, such as ARM, typically have simpler and more uniform instructions compared to CISC architectures like Intel.
+   In terms of the Instruction Set Architecture (ISA), ARM processors operate under a RISC (Reduced Instruction Set Computing) architecture, while Intel processors function on a CISC (Complex Instruction Set Computing) architecture.
+RISC architectures, exemplified by ARM, uses a simpler and more standardized instructions compared to the more complex CISC architectures of Intel.
+ARM's instruction set is also more finely tuned for efficient task execution, resulting in a more streamlined array of instructions.
-   - ARM instructions are designed to perform specific tasks efficiently, resulting in a streamlined instruction set.

-2. **Register Usage**:
-   - ARM processors have a smaller number of general-purpose registers compared to Intel processors.
-   - ARM assembly language often uses register names like R0, R1, etc., while Intel assembly language uses names like EAX, EBX, etc.
+   Between ARM processors and Intel processors, the register usage also varies - ARM processors use a narrower selection of general-purpose registers when compared to Intel processors.
+ARM assembly language often adopts register labels like R0, R1, etc., while Intel assembly language uses designations such as EAX, EBX, etc.
-   - Register conventions and usage may differ between ARM and Intel assembly languages.
+Conventions surrounding register usage may diverge between ARM and Intel assembly languages.

-3. **Addressing Modes**:
-   - ARM assembly language supports fewer addressing modes compared to Intel assembly language.
-   - ARM assembly often uses load/store architecture, where operations are performed between registers rather than directly on memory.
-   - Addressing modes in ARM assembly may be more restricted compared to Intel assembly.

-4. **Syntax**:
-   - ARM assembly language syntax differs from Intel assembly language syntax.
-   - Instructions and directives in ARM assembly may have different names and formats compared to Intel assembly.
-   - Comments and formatting conventions may also differ between ARM and Intel assembly languages.

-To write assembly code for ARM processors, one must understand these differences and adhere to ARM's instruction set architecture and syntax conventions.
-Additionally, assembly code written for Intel processors cannot be directly ported to ARM processors without significant modifications due to these differences in architecture and instruction set.
+   Compared to Intel assembly, ARM assembly language extends support to a reduced set of addressing modes.
+Addressing modes in assembly language define how instructions specify the location of operands (data) in memory or registers.
+The prevalent use of load/store architecture in ARM assembly means operations occur predominantly between registers rather than directly accessing memory.
+In ARM assembly, the addressing modes available for accessing data from memory or specifying operands in instructions are fewer in number compared to Intel assembly.
+This limitation in addressing modes can influence the way programmers write code and perform memory operations in ARM assembly language.
+   ARM assembly and Intel assembly have different syntax, such as for instructions and directives.
+Additionally, nuances in comments and formatting conventions are also not the same.
+It's important to recognize that assembly code designed for Intel processors necessitates substantial modifications for seamless adaptation to ARM processors, given the distinct architectural and instructional disparities.

 **2. Convert the Intel 32-bit processor assembly code to ARM processor assembly code, and execute.**
 $var4 = (var1+var2)*var3$